carls0n/libhide.so.2/README.md

 So then, with all the hiding information this rootkit does, how do we find it?<br>
 There are a couple simple forensic tools that we can use in order to determine what is going on here.<br>

 The first tool we can use reads virtual memory and lists what shared libraries are loaded into memory.
-Below is an example after having loaded libhide.so.2 into memory via the ld preloader.<br><br>
+Below is an example after having loaded libhide.so.2 into memory via the ld preloader.<br>
 ```
 marc@archlinux:$ cat /proc/self/maps
 55ac55b8a000-55ac55b8c000 r--p 00000000 00:19 18090                      /usr/bin/cat